West View, Pennsylvania: West View Park

 From 1906 to 1977, West View was home to one of the most remembered Pittsburgh amusement parks, West View Park.
+West View Park was conceived by Theodore Marshall Harton II.
+In 1905, Harton entered into a 10-year lease with the Allegheny-Bellevue Land Company for 18.42 acres in the recently established Borough of West View.
+Conveniently situated at the end of the Bellevue/West View trolley line, West View Park first opened on May 23, 1906.

-Located in the neighborhood's valley on Perry Highway/U.S. 19, this one-midway trolley park featured two beloved roller coasters: The Dips, with its unique banked turn-around curve, and the Racing Whippet, which featured two coasters on a strategically placed single track so that the train that started on the left of the loading platform came back on the right side and vice versa.
+This one-midway trolley park featured two beloved roller coasters: The Dips, with its unique banked turn-around curve, and the Racing Whippet, which featured two coasters on a strategically placed single track so that the train that started on the left of the loading platform came back on the right side and vice versa.
 Another popular park attraction was "Danceland", an entertainment hall that featured many performers from big band to rock and roll over the years, most notably The Rolling Stones in 1964.
 Danceland burned to the ground in 1973 and was not rebuilt.

 West View Park closed for good at the end of the 1977 season.
 Its competing amusement park, Kennywood, was continuously expanding with bigger attractions, which West View was unable to do because of its location.
 Today, West View Park Shopping Center (originally signed with a roller coaster resembling the Dips, replaced in 2010 by a new sign with a carousel horse on top) occupies the amusement park site.
 The shopping center opened in 1981.
 There are no traces of the park left, but several nearby businesses feature old memorabilia (such as signs, photos, and tickets).
-The since-closed Wendy's fast-food restaurant in the West View Plaza was remodeled in 2008, and featured several new pictures that were on their walls that show the old Park.

 The coming-of-age novel Stick Man, about a boy growing up in a bohemian household, with an accompanying musical soundtrack, is set in West View.
 Several key scenes are set in West View Park.
 The novel was written by West View native Richard Rossi.